 By mentioning these metrics and stating how impressive they, you prove to the prospect you’ve really looked through their site, understand what they do and the impact you can have on a business.
 Imagine you are the prospect, which of the following messages are you more likely to be receptive to?

-“Hey Liam, I looked through your company’s website and liked what you do.
+“Hey John, I looked through your company’s website and liked what you do.
 I think we could help your company”.

-Now that we’ve gone through how to follow up with your positive replies and new connections, I am going to go through how to follow up with prospects that you have had some level of previous interaction with, either you’ve had a conversation and they’ve gone cold somewhere along the way or they’ve just been cold and unresponsive to all your messages.
+Knowing how to follow up with prospects that you have had some level of previous interaction with can determine your chances of success, whether you’ve had a conversation and they’ve gone cold somewhere along the way or they’ve just been cold and unresponsive to all your messages from the beginning.

 “There’s always a reason to reach back out.
 Technology and social has made it incredibly easy to be relevant, timely, considerate, and human.
-The best teams leave no stone unturned while ensuring prospects are consistently feeling helped or selflessly served” – Ryan Nahas, Founding Team + Head of Growth @ GrowthGenius
+The best teams leave no stone unturned while ensuring prospects are consistently feeling helped or selflessly served” – Ryan Nahas, Founding Team @ GrowthGenius

-I feel that I have to mention, that you can’t be afraid of following up.
-A reason I hear from some people for not following up is that they don’t want to “annoy people”.
+The art of the follow up is a combination of timing and fearlessness.
+Many sales reps will not follow up persistently because don’t want to “annoy people”.
 You cannot let this fear stop you from following up.
 If you are worried that your messages are annoying people, then your message is not good enough and you are not providing them with any value.
 If you genuinely believe in your product or service, you are doing them a favor by following up.

 This is where you follow up with someone who has expressed some level of interest but for some reason, you never confirmed a concrete call in their calendar.
 This happens all the time where someone will say “Sounds good, can you send me some more information to firstname.lastname@example.org” or “yes let’s chat” but has gone cold ever since.
 Another scenario is you booked a call with them, but something came up on their end and weren’t unable to make the call.
 In real life, this happens.